A freeness criterion without patching for modules over local rings: Introduction

 so that $\depth_AN \geq s+1$.
 This explains the inequality on the left:

-The equality holds because $\vf$ is finite, and the inequality on the right holds because $B$ is a quotient of $\mathcal O[\![y_1,\ldots, y_s]\!]$.
+The equality holds as $N$ is finitely generated as an $A$-module, and the inequality on the right holds because $B$ is a quotient of $\mathcal O[\![y_1,\ldots, y_s]\!]$.
 It follows that $B$ and $\mathcal O[\![y_1,\ldots, y_s]\!]$ have the same dimension, and hence that they are equal, for the former is a quotient of the latter, which is a domain.
 In particular $B$ itself is regular and $\pdim_BN$ is finite.
 Then given $\depth_BN=s+1$, another application of the Auslander-Buchsbaum formula yields that $N$ is a free $B$-module. \end{proof}

 Bart de Smit made the remarkable conjecture that if $A\to B$ is a local homomorphism of (commutative) artinian local rings of the same embedding dimension, then any $B$-module that is flat as an $A$-module is also flat as a $B$-module.
 This strengthens Proposition~\ref{pr:AB} in the case $r=s$ and allows one in principle to dispense with patching in the techniques \`a la Wiles to prove modularity lifting theorems.